joelfad/TankCommanderPanic/doc/panic_game_protocol.md

 in the server system for some fields and for others we based it on a realistic number of possibilities.

-We left the `32` - `63` range of the `message_type` field free so that it could be used for some sort of new message type with a different format in the future.
+We left the `48` - `255` range of the `message_type` field unreserved so that it could be used for some sort of new message type with a different format in the future.

 ## Message Order